erdg/lol-picolisp/EXPLAIN.md

 -> 25
 ```

 It uses a naive code walker to look for underscore characters, evaluate the following atom or list, and insert the result in its place.
 It does this by transforming `_( ... )` to `^(list ( ... ))` and passing it to `macro`. `macro` then splices _that_ in, but because it was `list`ed, the net effect is 'placing' and not 'splicing'.
 So `macro!` rewrites the code that is passed to it so that `macro` understands it, all for a bit of syntax sugar.
-Sure makes the code look sweet though :rofl:
+Sure makes the code look sweet though :smirk:

 `groups-of` (`group` from [On Lisp](http://www.paulgraham.com/onlisp.html)) and `flat` are pretty self explanatory.
 ```